2-day MOUNTAIN SKILLS courses LAKE DISTRICT

 On both days, we will walk classic Lakeland routes whilst looking at various skills along the way at appropriate opportunities.
 The course will include route planning and preparation, weather and seasonal effects, map and compass skills, navigation in the hills and mountains, walking skills, dealing with steep ground, clothing & equipment, environmental knowledge, hazards and emergency procedures.

-10:30am – 5pm: Full day’s walk in the Lake District (we usually walk between 6 and 10 miles over the course of the day, with plenty of rest stops and time to practice skills and ask questions.
+9:30am – 4:30pm: Full day’s walk in the Lake District with Mark Reid.
+We usually walk between 6 and 10 miles over the course of the day, with plenty of rest stops and time to practice skills and ask questions.

 IS THIS COURSE SUITABLE?